 Stainless Steel Backsplashes

 A stainless steel backsplash can give your kitchen a modern, urban look.
 Even with less variety in color and finish, stainless steel can blend well with almost any color scheme.
-Its popularity as a backsplash material stems not only from its aesthetic appeal but also how durable and easy to clean they are, not requiring constant polishing to maintain a shiny quality.
+Its popularity as a backsplash material stems not only from its aesthetic appeal but also how durable and easy to clean they are; they don't require constant polishing to maintain their shine.

-Unfortunately, being a material known for its sheen, stainless steel is subject to dents and scratches, so finding hairline scratches on your backsplash is fairly standard.
+Unfortunately, being a material known for its sheen, stainless steel is subject to dents and scratches, so finding hairline scratches on your backsplash is relatively standard.
 One of the main disadvantages of using a stainless steel or metal backsplash would be the cost.
 A stainless steel sheet is priced at an average of $20 per square foot sans the installation labor.
-You may have to hire a professional installer to mount the backsplash onto its substrate as well as the necessary cutouts.
+Because of the difficulty of the work, consider hiring a professional installer to mount the backsplash onto its substrate, and make the necessary cutouts.

 Over the years, natural stone has become more affordable and available as a countertop and backsplash material, with the most common choice being granite.
 Aside from its elegant appeal, granite is known for its strength, making it an aesthetically pleasing and durable choice.

-However, since it’s a natural stone, each slab of granite varies from each other, meaning you will need to be highly observant to make sure that your backsplash has a uniformed look throughout.
+However, since it's a natural stone, each slab of granite is unique, meaning you will need to be highly observant to make sure that your backsplash has a uniform look throughout.
 Aesthetically, this material looks great when installed as a backsplash.
-Granite is easy to maintain, compared to other natural stones, but keep in mind that it is not impervious to stains; liquid and food stains can easily happen, especially if the spill is not quickly cleaned up, remaining visible on the surface.
+Granite is easy to maintain, but keep in mind that it is not impervious to stains; liquid and food stains can easily happen, especially if the spill is not quickly cleaned up, remaining visible on the surface.
 To avoid this, you will need to have your granite backsplash periodically sealed.